acbarker19/CSW113-Class-Assignments/README.md

 Some code is supplied by Dr. James Klayder and modified by Alec Barker.

-It contains webpages the use Javascript to create the following:
+It contains webpages that use Javascript and canvases to create the following:
 - Simple Shape Drawings
 - Line and Shape Drawings
-- Random Number Game
+- Random Number Guessing Game
-- Moving Cars
+- Moving Cars Using a Button
-- Moving Cars Using an Array
+- Moving Cars Using a Button and an Array
-- Smooth Movement at Different Speeds
+- Smooth Movement of Animated Objects at Different Speeds Using a Button
-- Flipping Stick Person
+- Flipping a Stick Person Using a Button
-- Rotating Around Multiple Pivot Points
+- Rotating a Stick Person Around Multiple Pivot Points Using Multiple Controls
-- Moving and Changing Size
+- Moving and Changing the Size of an Object
-- A Controllable Animated Ferris
+- An Animated Ferris Wheel with Multiple Controls